We have several thousand fine quality colored gemstones for sale, many of which are

 GIA Certed 1.49ct Square Cushion Ruby - UNHEATED!

-Nice size, sparkly and priced to move at only $5000/ct!
+Nice size, sparkly and brilliant!
 Photo doesn't do this gem any justice

 1.00ct Oval Natural GIA Certed Alexandrite - We were fortunate to find one Alexandrite that met our